 At the moment, he is trying to arrange a transfer to the state prison in North Dakota, a site that will allow his children to visit more often and that, Peltier has been told, has views of the sweeping Dakota prairies.
 "At least I'll be able to see it," he says.
 "Even if I can't be out in it, at least I can see it."

 At the end of our visit, before a guard takes him back to his cell, Peltier walks me to an electronic gate, the first of three I must pass through to reach the outside.
 I mention the bison that graze in the field beside the prison and ask Peltier if he's seen them.
 He smiles broadly.
 "Sure," he says.
 "They've been there for years.
 One of them died last year.
 The warden had it skinned, and he gave me a piece of it.
 I have it with me in my cell."

-Scott Anderson's most recent book is The Four O'Clock Murders (Dell).
+Scott Anderson's is the author of The Four O'Clock Murders (Dell).
 He won the 1993 Pope Foundation Award for Investigative Journalism and was a finalist for the 1994 National Magazine Award for reporting.